Injury Prevention for Active Duty Personnel

 Injuries are the leading reason for military medical visits (click image).

-KEY FACTS (supported by technical references):
+KEY FACTS (supported by technical references, also see Injury Overview):

 • Prior heat-, cold-weather, or MSK injuries to a particular body region can predispose a person to a similar injury or long-term injury-related condition.